enolive/why-tdd/why-tdd.md

 ## TDD is fun

-writing a complex features for weeks without seeing it working sucks :(
+writing a complex feature for weeks without seeing it working sucks :(

 * small feedback cycles
 * feeling of accomplishment after each Red-Green-Refactor step